 WHY DO WE BLAME OTHERS?

+The reason why people usually blame others is that it’s a quick escape from guilt.
 Blame is an incredibly easy and effortless tactic to use when we feel defensive.
-If you don’t hold yourself accountable for the consequences of your behaviors, thoughts, and feelings, then you get to continue living life thinking that you don’t have any flaws or areas in need of improvement.
+If you don’t hold yourself accountable for the consequences of your behaviors, thoughts, and feelings, you get to continue living life thinking that you don’t have any flaws or areas needing improvement.
 Blame is often used by those of us who have a desire or need to be perfect.
 When discussing blame with clients, I find that clients who blame more usually have the irrational demand “I must/should/ought to be perfect and if I’m not, then I’m unworthy/unloveable/a failure/etc.” Holding ourselves accountable for our actions usually puts us in a vulnerable position, and as a result, it can be difficult to do.

 HOW TO AVOID THE HABIT OF BLAMING

 1. Stop reinforcing your unhelpful thinking patterns.
-After a scenario arises in which you find yourself blaming someone, it is likely that you’ll want to pick up the phone and tell a friend about how stupidly this person behaved, complain to your coworkers about this person, or vent to anyone who wants to listen.
-However, when we blame others and repeatedly recount the story to others, we reinforce the blame and our emotions that result from it.
+After a scenario arises in which you find yourself blaming someone, you’ll likely want to pick up the phone and tell a friend about how stupidly this person behaved, complain to your coworkers about this person, or vent to anyone who wants to listen.
+However, when we blame others and repeatedly recount the story to others, we reinforce the blame and emotions resulting from it.
 The next time you blame someone, try to not recount the story at all to anyone, and see how it affects you emotionally, mentally, or physically.

-2. Change the ways in which you view mistakes.
+2. Change how you view mistakes.
 Instead of viewing errors as failures to be blamed on others, try to see them as opportunities for self-improvement.
 By acknowledging your responsibility, you are more able to learn from your mistakes and gain greater control of your life.

 3. See a therapist.
 As stated earlier in this blog, people who blame often have a fragile sense of self-worth.
 They believe they can’t make a mistake, as doing so would mean they are flawed.
 Seeing a therapist will help you work towards accepting your human fallibility and capacity for error without degrading yourself or avoiding holding yourself accountable.

 If you would like to take action now, then give Citron Hennessey a call.
-Schedule an appointment at our comfortable Manhattan offices and our mental health counselors can help you avoid blaming others and begin to take responsibility.
+We have the mental health services you need to deal with tendencies related to blaming others.
+Schedule an appointment at our comfortable Manhattan offices, or book an online therapy session and our mental health counselors can help you avoid blaming others and begin to take responsibility.